Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Related Works

 Furthermore, there exists a rich body of the research work that studies the task offloading problem in Vehicular Adhoc Networks (VANETs) and VEC.
 In \cite{MECVehicular17}, the authors propose a MEC-based computation offloading framework to minimize the vehicles’ cost for task offloading while guaranteeing processing delay.
 In \cite{VECNash17}, to maximize the economical profit of service providers while maintaining low delays, the authors develop a game-theoretical approach that jointly optimizes the task offloading decision and computation resource allocation.
 Reference \cite{VFogInfrastracure} proposes to utilize vehicles as the infrastructure for communication and computation.
 The authors then analyze both scenarios of moving and parked cars as infrastructure.
 In \cite{VehicuResAll}, the authors formulate a dual-side cost minimization, which jointly optimizes the offloading decision and local CPU frequency on the vehicles' side and the radio resource allocation on the servers' side.
 A graph-based scheduling scheme for V2V and V2I communication has also been studied in \cite{VehNetScheduling}.
 Most of the research works described before neglect the waiting time and the reception time when developing models and solutions for network- or BS selection.
 Moreover, often they ignore the fact that the selected BS might not be able to process the offloaded task within the sojourn time of the vehicle.

 Recently, learning theory has been applied by several authors to address the computation offloading problem.
-In \cite{TLRL}, the authors target the minimization of the delay and the utilization of physical machines for task offloading in mobile cloud computing.
+In~\cite{TLRL}, the authors target the minimization of the delay and the utilization of physical machines for task offloading in mobile cloud computing.
 They propose a two-layer Reinforcement Learning (RL) structure, where a deep RL method is used to select the optimal cluster in the first layer.
 In the second layer, a Q-learning approach is used to select the optimal physical machine in the selected cluster.
 However, the offloading is to the cloud and there is no mobility considered in the scenario.
 Similarly, in \cite{RLFogCom}, the authors aim at minimizing the latency for task assignment to the servers and propose an RL method.
 However, this work lacks a detailed formulation of the delay model and considers a simplified scenario.
+In~\cite{MashhadiComNet20}, the authors have formulated user to server allocation as an auction problem and proposed two allocation and payment deep neural networks to maximize the profit of edge servers and satisfy the energy and delay constraints of users.